 Not a takeover?
 But a takeover is exactly what we need!
 So, what's going on here?

-According to the Post, "Baker, who has limited authority over the school system, named a
+According to the Post, "Baker, who has limited authority over the school system, named a 12-member board, made up of educators, parents and business leaders, to advise him on ways to improve the schools.

 "He said that he wants residents to 'judge this administration' on what happens with the school system," wrote reporter Ovetta Wiggins.

-usual.
+Indeed, the schools problem in Prince George's County cannot be downplayed.
+The nucleus of the problem is leadership -- plain, simple, and obvious.
+Yet, it seems like Baker is operating business as usual.
 These appointments appear to be politically influenced, friends of friends, names we've heard before, including Bridgette Blue, the only PGCPS educator on the panel.
 There are two appointees from Cheverly.
 At least Kathleen Teaze of the public library system is not neck-deep in school system and county politics.

 Baker continues to play favorites and to play it safe.
 Haven't we seen enough of this?
 Where is the radical change?
 Who will save our schools from the choking grip of the Brode foundation?
 When will we see the beginning of the end to this destruction of a once solid and reputable school system?